Little Simz returns with searing political anthem 'Introvert'

 Simz said: “When it comes to business and my work, I’m not shy at all, I don’t hold back with that.
 I’m very serious and direct, but other stuff sometimes…”

-A release date for Simz’ fourth album, which is co-produced by Inflo (who worked on her last album, the Mercury Music Prize-nominated ‘GREY Area‘ [2019]), has not yet been announced.
+‘Sometimes I Might Be Introvert’ which is co-produced by Inflo, who worked on her last album, the Mercury Music Prize-nominated ‘GREY Area‘ (2019), is released on September 3 via Age 101.
+It’s available to pre-order now.